 Each partner has incorporated App Inventor into its activities, allowing students to code their own Alexa Skills using the simple block code platform.
 Students will use App Inventor to create simple commands for Alexa, from teaching it to say certain phrases to creating a random fact generator, all while learning how voice AI works from experts.

-Activities are designed for ages 14+ and do not require an Amazon account or an Alexa.
+Activities are designed for ages 14+ in the United States and do not require Amazon (or Alexa-enabled) devices.
 Teachers who sign up for Alexa Hour of AI through one of these partners will receive an account and username to allow students to code with the Alexa App Inventor instance in their internet browser along with free lesson plans and teacher training opportunities.

 “App Inventor puts students in the driver’s seat in creating their own AI applications,” says MIT Computer Science Professor Hal Abelson.
 “Bringing App Inventor to Alexa Hour of AI lets those creations come alive through computers that listen and speak.”